Approximate Sampling and Counting of Graphs with Near-Regular Degree Intervals: Preliminaries

 \begin{theorem}[Liebenau and Wormald \cite{Liebenau2017}] There exists an absolute constant $\epsilon > 0$ such that for every sequence of degree sequences $\big( \myd^{(n)}\big) _{n \in \N}$ with $\xi n$ even, $\max_{i\in[n]}|d_i^{(n)} - \xi| = o\left( n^\epsilon\min\{\xi,n-\xi-1\}^{1/2}\right)$, and $n^2\min\{\mu,1-\mu\} \rightarrow \infty$, it holds that

 To be precise, there exists a non-negative function $\delta(n)$ with $\delta(n) \rightarrow 0$ as $n \rightarrow \infty$, so that the relative error in ``$\sim$'' is bounded above in absolute value by $\delta(n)$ for every such $\big( \myd^{(n)}\big)_{n \in \N} $. \end{theorem} Furthermore, we also rely on the notion of strong stability introduced in \cite{AK2019} (and implicitly already used in \cite{Jerrum1989graphical}).
 A combinatorial definition of this notion is given below.
 It essentially states that any graph with a slightly perturbed degree sequence can easily be transformed into a graph with the desired degree sequence by flipping the edges on a short alternating path.
-An \emph{alternating $(u,v)$-path in a graph $G$} is an edge-disjoint $(u,v)$-path (in the corresponding complete graph) alternating between edges and non-edges of $G$, starting with an edge adjacent to $u$, and ending with a non-edge adjacent to $v$.\footnote{\ Recall that a non-edge is an edge contained in the complement of $E(G)$.} If $u = v$ we obtain an \emph{alternating cycle}.
+An \emph{alternating $(u,v)$-path in a graph $G$} is a (possibly non-simple) edge-disjoint $(u,v)$-path (in the corresponding complete graph) alternating between edges and non-edges of $G$, starting with an edge adjacent to $u$, and ending with a non-edge adjacent to $v$; recall that a non-edge is an edge contained in the complement of $E(G)$.
+If $u = v$ we obtain an \emph{alternating cycle}.
+To facilitate the definition of strong stability, let $\mathcal{G}'(\myd) = \bigcup_{\myd'} \mathcal{G}(\myd')$ with $\myd'$ ranging over all sequences $\myd'$ satisfying $\sum_i d'_i = \sum_i d_i$ and $\sum_{i} |d'_i - d_i| = 2$, i.e., there exist $\kappa,\lambda$ such that $d'_{\kappa} = d_{\kappa} + 1$, $d'_{\lambda} = d_{\lambda} - 1$, and $d'_i =d_i$ otherwise.